probot/twitter/README.md

 We encourage anyone to craft and form a tweet, by opening a PR in the tweets folder.
 Possible topics include:

-- Interesting usage / us cases of Probot
+- Interesting usage/use-cases of Probot
-- Tutorials / projects GitHub workflow automation
+- Tutorials/projects about GitHub workflow automation
 - News about Probot and related projects
 - Other items relevant to the Probot community

 If you build an app with Probot, we are happy to share the word!
-The app should either be open soure or should mention that it’s built with Probot in the marketplace / app description as well as the website if one exists.
+The app should either be open source or should mention that it’s built with Probot, in the marketplace/app description as well as the website if one exists.

 ## Accepting a tweet

-One accept by a maintainers is enough for a merge.
+One acceptance by a maintainer is enough for a merge.

 ## License